Do you measure up?

 - Client experience is everything – When working on one project, all personnel and suppliers seek to identify new services which can achieve the client’s profit and other goals – Measures – Number of mid project meetings where the agenda includes opportunities; Number of followup meetings with client

-- Creativity is underpinned by diversity of thought (DoT), meaning race, gender, age and religion – Measure – Decisions are noted against DoT criteria
+- Creativity is underpinned by diversity of thought (DoT), meaning race, gender, age and religion, division – Measure – Decisions are noted against DoT criteria

 - Standards set high – Measures – Number of celebrations for stretch goals met and for failures where something is learnt